How to prepare for CAT?

 Correct attempt >>>>>>>>>>>>> Fast attempt

-How to prepare for Quant
+How to prepare for CAT Quant

 A terror for many students, especially if you are from non-engineering background.
 But honestly, even engineering students struggle a lot with this section since aptitude tests you on your concepts rather than knowledge.